truatpasteurdotfr/articles/README.md

 Therefore I decided to push the articles to this repo.
 Here ppl can help by creating a pull request with corrections.

 If there are wrong descriptions or other failures in the content feel free to create a pull request also.

+# WHERE
+For now I will publish on https://medium.com/@peter.bolch